Pr0methean/BetterRandom/README.md

   and quickly attract regulatory attention.)
 Note that random.org limits the supply of free random numbers to any one IP address; if you operate from a fixed address (at least if you use IPv4), you can [check your quota and buy more](https://www.random.org/quota/).
+  * `RandomDotOrgSeedGenerator.RATE_LIMITED_ON_FAIL`: Avoids spamming Random.org or your router, by
+    instantly reporting failure for 10 seconds after every I/O or HTTP error.
 * `SecureRandomSeedGenerator.SECURE_RANDOM_SEED_GENERATOR`: Uses
   `java.security.SecureRandom.generateSeed`.
 On Oracle and OpenJDK, this in turn uses `sun.security.provider.SeedGenerator`; when `/dev/random` isn't available, that in turn uses the